 I always have my OpenCRM Calendar visible somewhere on my screen…not only does it keep me focused on my list of to dos, but it also is handy for when I do get a new one.
+Not to mention my own time management.
 I don’t have to go far or search to record it…I just double click and add the task.

 Do we have what it takes?

 We don't restrict which features you have access to in OpenCRM based on how many users you have.
 You get everything right out of the box.
 Click to find out if we've got the features you need.find out more

 This is harder to stick to than just recording the fact that you need to do something.
 We all fall into the trap of thinking that we’ll remember the details of the task when we come to do it.
 But in reality, these details will be forgotten and you’ll find that your tasks and reminders just aren’t very useful.

 I always try to write the notes for my task assuming I won’t be there to complete them.
 That someone else will have to pick these up.

 That could just be writing something like “see email from So-and-so on 15 June 2020 for details.”
 Or it might be more detailed: “The venue for the murder mystery for this year’s Christmas party have fallen through, find a new venue.”

 These detailed notes mean that future me will understand when this task bubbles to the top of my do list…whether that’s in an hour or not for 2 weeks.

 If the task involves something you are doing for a customer or prospect, it also means that your other team members will be able to read your notes and get a full picture of everything that has happened with this individual.